worace/coinage/iterations/iteration_1.markdown

 4. **Difficulty Target** - The hashing difficulty against which this block was mined (more on how this target gets set later)
-5. **Nonce** - A special value used to "complete" the block by causing it to generate a hash value lower than the required difficulty target
+5. **Nonce** - A special value used to "complete" the block by causing it to generate a hash value lower than the required difficulty target.
+This value will start at 0 and be incremented by miners until they find an appropriate hash value
 6. **Block Hash** - A SHA256 hash of the other contents in this block's header

 ### The "Coinbase" Transaction